nytimes/library/README.md

 2. From the Google API console, create or select a project, then create a service account with the Cloud Datastore User role.
 It should have API access to Drive and Cloud Datastore.
 Store these credentials in `server/.auth.json`.

    - To use oAuth, you will also need to create oAuth credentials.
+   - To use the Cloud Datastore API for reading history, you will need to add in your `GCP_PROJECT_ID`.

 3. Install dependencies: